HiFo-Prompt: Prompting with Hindsight and Foresight for LLM-based Automatic Heuristic Design: Methodology

-where the learning rate $\alpha \in [0, 1]$ is set to a small value to smooth the stochastic credit signals from individual evaluations.
-This allows an insight's robust, long-term utility to emerge statistically, preventing its score from being skewed by outlier performances.
+where the learning rate $\alpha \in [0, 1]$ smooths the stochastic credit signals from individual evaluations.
+This allows an insight's long-term utility to emerge statistically, preventing its score from being skewed by outlier performances.

 \paragraph*{Adaptive Pruning and Pool Maintenance.} To maintain quality within its finite capacity $C_{\text{pool}}$, the pool employs an adaptive pruning mechanism triggered when $|K_{\text{pool}}| > C_{\text{pool}}$.
-This process removes the insight with the minimum eviction score, \(\mathcal{S}_{\text{evict}}\), which balances an insight's proven performance against the risk of its obsolescence:
+This process removes the insight with the minimum eviction score, \(\mathcal{S}_{\text{evict}}\), which balances the proven performance of an insight against the risk of its obsolescence:

 where $E_i(t)$ is the current effectiveness of the insight, $t_{\text{last\_used}}(k_i)$ is the generation of its last use, and the time decay rate \(R_{\text{decay}}\) targets not only low-effectiveness insights, but also those that have become inactive.
 The decay rate is set conservatively to prevent the premature removal of valuable but temporarily dormant knowledge.
-Furthermore, a grace period grants new insights with usage counts below a threshold $T_{\text{usage}}$, eviction immunity.
-This ensures novel principles are given a fair opportunity to demonstrate their utility before facing pruning.
+Additionally, to prevent the premature elimination of underexplored principles, insights with usage counts below a threshold $T_{\text{usage}}$ are exempt from pruning, allowing sufficient iterations to establish their true utility.